HakaiInstitute/False-Creek-Bioblitz-2022/README.md

 All raw Illumina sequence data have been deposited in NCBI (BioProject ID: PRJNA1049344): http://www.ncbi.nlm.nih.gov/bioproject/1049344

+Visual observations from this Bioblitz can be viewed on iNaturalist: https://inaturalist.ca/projects/false-creek-bioblitz-2022

 See the 'data dictionary' file for a complete description of data variables, units and descriptions.